mahe-appkey/appkey_coolLine/further_thingy.md

 - ~~tween must be inside process function to be able processed with time frame~~

 - ~~disk value not updated correctly, it use the before rotation value~~
+- Xiaomi Redmi 3S problem cause of Adreno 505 (known issue: Adreno (3xx and 5xx series) bad implementation of OpenGL ES 3.0), mali chipsets also have problem (un-verified)

 #### direction chaining edgecases:
 num_column = 4